joostkremers/pandoc-mode/docs/index.md

 The first change that `pandoc-mode` 3.0 makes is the format of the settings files.
-While `pandoc-mode` 2.x used Lisp data files for its settings files, version 3.0 switches to using `.yaml` files that are compatible with Pandoc’s own YAML format for so-called [defaults files](https://pandoc.org/MANUAL.html#defaults-files).
+While `pandoc-mode` 2.x used Lisp data files for its settings files, version 3.0 switches to using `.yaml` files that are compatible with Pandoc’s own YAML format for its [defaults files](https://pandoc.org/MANUAL.html#defaults-files).
 The main reason for this change is that it makes it easier to process Markdown files outside of Emacs.
 You can simply call Pandoc and pass it the `.yaml` file and things will work as you expect.
 In fact, `pandoc-mode` actually does the same: when you run Pandoc, it writes a settings file if you haven’t created one yet and passes it to Pandoc.
-The only option that is passed on the command line is the output file.
+The only option that you may need to pass on the command line in addition to the defaults file is the output file, though that depends on how exactly you’ve set the output file in `pandoc-mode`.
 Details are discussed [below](#setting-an-output-file).

 In order to transition from `pandoc-mode` 2.x to 3.0, you will need to